 Gilbert's 17th Street Grill is situated in Fort Lauderdale and offers some of the best burgers in South Florida.
 This popular, family-run eatery is not only known for its tasty sliders, but also for its multitude of delicious treats, such as homemade soups, salads, sandwiches, ribs, wings, roast pork and tuna, as well as some delectable desserts like cheesecakes and key lime pies.
 Specials change by the day and include a wide cross-section of dishes.
 The restaurant welcomes customers with its casual setting and friendly atmosphere.

 Renowned for its delectable patty melt, Foxy Brown is a breakfast favorite of the neighborhood.
-Adorning the heart of the town for over a decade, the restaurant doles out scrumptious American dishes for their famous brunch menu.
+Adorning the heart of the town for over a decade, the restaurant doles out scrumptious American dishes for its famous brunch menu.
 Sit in the comfortable and inviting settings of the restaurant and savor local favorites which include the likes of beef-a-roni, mac-and-cheese and a piping hot French onion soup.
-If you’re in the city during the weekend, you simply cannot miss indulging in the lavish brunch spread of waffles, doughnuts and the cheesy sandwiches.
+If you’re in the city during the weekend, you simply cannot miss indulging in the lavish brunch spread of waffles, doughnuts and cheesy sandwiches.